C1.1 Identify and describe the regularities in a variety of patterns, including patterns found in real-life contexts.

 Directions

-Fabrics have always been a way to express the cultural heritage of a people.
-That is why the colors and patterns of fabrics often give a clue as to the nationality of the people.
+Fabrics have always been a way to express the cultural heritage of people.
+That is why the colours and patterns of fabrics often give a clue as to the nationality of the people.

 Show students a piece of fabric.
-Ask them to describe the patterns in the fabric, focusing on patterns and colors, explain how the same pattern can look very different if one of the attributes is color, and compare the patterns in the fabric with the patterns on their own clothes.
+Ask them to describe the patterns in the fabric, focusing on patterns and colours, explain how the same pattern can look very different if one of the attributes is colour, and compare the patterns in the fabric with the patterns on their own clothes.

 The exploration of fabrics leads students to discover different cultural expressions and to realize that the mathematics learned in school has a connection with the world around us.